 One of the ways that WOMS software platforms allow you to connect with customers in innovative ways is by enabling automatic notifications.
 Users feel more comfortable — and engaged in the work order process — when they have an idea of how things are progressing.
 New programs can keep them in the loop when there’s a change they should know about, or when there are simply routine developments as part of the process.
-In general, sharing more with the customer and being transparent are worthy practices, and WOMS software facilitates clear communication between stakeholders.
+In general, sharing more with the customer and being transparent are worthy practices, and WOMS software facilitates clear communication between the stakeholders.

 11. Take advantage of advanced budgeting features.

 Advanced budgeting systems are able to integrate functions such as labor and inventory costs within the work order management system, creating a streamlined database with figures that change in real time.
-When a work order is approved and it results in a technician working overtime, additional funds can immediately be added to the labor costs and be reflected throughout the organizational budget.
+When a work order is approved, and it results in a technician working overtime, these additional funds can immediately be added to the labor costs and be reflected throughout the organisational budget.
 Similarly, when orders are generated for new parts, the costs can be shared with the accounting software and the budget can automatically be updated.

 12. Document the good and the bad.

 When it comes to work order management, more information is almost always preferable to less.
-All results of the WOMS process, from the most serious to the seemingly inconsequential, need to be documented to facilitate accurate record-keeping and systemic improvements.
+All results of the WOMS process, from the most serious to seemingly inconsequential, need to be documented to facilitate accurate record keeping and systemic improvements.
 When a customer has a positive experience with a technician, when an accident results in injury, or when the incorrect part was ordered for a job, it should always be noted in the software system for future edification.